Linkurious/documentation-resources/Customer Support Procedures/Neo4j-v5.0-migration.md

 recreate them as RANGE indexes after the migration, without any inconvenience.
 - migrate your own BTREE indexes and then use the `--force-btree-indexes-to-range` option of the `neo4j-admin database migrate` command to migrate the Linkurious Enterprise indexes.

+When Linkurious reconnect to the data-source after the migration has completed, it is going to detect that the database has changed and display a warning about that.
+You can safely dismiss this warning.
+Please note that you will then have to fully reindex your data-source.

 See complete procedure on [Neo4j documentation](https://neo4j.com/docs/upgrade-migration-guide/current/version-5).